-Here’s a romantic comedy that’s a real delight – Meg Ryan and Kevin Kline magically combine in the magnifique French Kiss.
+Here’s a romantic comedy that’s a real delight – Meg Ryan and Kevin Kline magically combine in the magnifique FRENCH KISS.

 For Kate, love isn’t the problem – with a wonderful impending wedding and life to the gorgeous Charlie lying ahead – flying is.
 She’s completely scared of it and even taking a course can’t help her conquer her fear.
-But when her fiancé calls from his business trip in Paris to tell her he’s sorry to hurt her but he’s really fallen in love with someone else (!) and has found ‘the one’, Kate wills herself to get on a her plane from their home in Vancouver to win him back.
+But when her fiancé calls from his business trip to Paris to tell her he’s sorry to hurt her but he’s really fallen in love with someone else (!) and has found ‘the one’ and she’s French (!!), Kate wills herself to get on a plane from their home in Vancouver to win him back.

 This time with a script by Adam Brooks, his Gable is the dynamite Oscar-winning Kline, giving us his best louche Frenchman and with a pixie haircut to die for, his Lombard as Kate is golden girl Meg Ryan, following up her mega romantic comedy successes a couple of years previously with When Harry Met Sally and Sleepless in Seattle.
 Kasdan also smartly casts the fantastic Timothy Hutton in the difficult role of wayward boyfriend Charlie, the one and only Jean Reno as Inspector Jean-Paul Cardon and the brilliant Francois Cluzet pretty much steals every scene he’s in as the very gentlemanly thief Bob.

 From Vancouver to Paris, then through France by train to a glittering south coast for its denouement, the film constantly charms us as Kate comes to realise that who she thought was the man of her dreams may, in fact, be the unconventional Frenchman who’s accompanying her on this journey of discovery.
 Mais oui!
-Challenging your expectations as to your perfect partner, finding your inner steel, letting go of past mistakes and of course not forgetting that all important and life-changing kiss, make this a terrifically enjoyable tres bon comedy of the heart.
+Challenging your expectations as to your perfect partner, finding your inner steel, letting go of past mistakes and of course not forgetting that all-important and life-changing kiss, make this a terrifically enjoyable tres bon comedy of the heart.